 From Development Flows to Work Units

-Traditional approaches to work breakdown overlook the very issue they are supposed to deal with, namely process design:
+Traditional approaches to work units breakdown overlook the very issue they are supposed to deal with, namely process design:

 Yet, steady grounds (duly defined procedures) and agility (lean and versatile processes) should bring cross benefits, providing engineering processes were designed from development flows.